flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 ### Embed with CocoaPods and the Flutter SDK

 This method requires every developer working on your project to have a locally installed version of the Flutter SDK.
+Simply build your application in Xcode to automatically run the script to embed your Dart and plugin code.
+This allows for rapid iteration with the most up-to-date version of your Flutter module without running additional commands outside of Xcode.

 The following example assumes that your existing application and the Flutter module are in sibling directories.
 If you have a different directory organization, you may need to adjust the relative paths.